Wild Foods Home Garden

 This plant can be aggressive if it likes where it is growing, so beware.
 Actually, what I find funny is that gardeners often hate this plant, and see it as a major enemy weed even though it is a great respected ancient food crop.
 They will call it "swamp grass", and say things like, "once you get it, you can't get rid of it".
 They keep pulling it up, but don't realize they are leaving the nuts (a great food) in the ground - and it re-sprouts from the nuts.
 So, if there is one plant with 20 nuts on the roots, and you pull the plant - it sprouts 20 plants!

-Till or No-till & is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: Because you have to dig up the tubers, you do disturb the soil.
+Is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: Because you have to dig up the tubers, you do disturb the soil.
 However, you do not need to till the soil with this plant as long as it is grown in open, sandy soil, making it compatable with Natural farming or no-till gardening.
 This plant is also cultivated on a large scale using conventional mechanical soil turning methods in Africa.
 Your choice with this one.
 What I do suggest though, is to follow the diagram below in the pictures for the best crop.

 Finding Them: The way I find them is to look for Cattails.
 Cattails are in the water, but very often you will see Chufa growing on the land right around.
 They like damp soil, but not be right in the standing water themselves.
 Areas that flood occasionally are good places to look as well.
 Also, it is common to find young ones where topsoil has been placed.
 See the included pictures of the young ones to know what to look for.
 Young ones are good only for transplanting, you need mature ones in the fall for the tubers to plant.